Summary:

 About Ken Courtright – Founder and CEO of The Income Store

-Ken courtright head shotKen Courtright is the founder and CEO of the Inc.5000 company Income Store.
+Ken Courtright head shotKen Courtright is the founder and CEO of the Inc.5000 company Income Store.
 Income Store helps people and businesses grow their income through Building or Buying “Revenue Generating Websites.”
 “Income Store” now manages close to 700 Money Making Websites for their website partners.
 Every website they build or buy comes with a lifetime performance guarantee of 11% – 22%.
 Because of the performance guarantee, Ken’s model has attracted hundreds of partnerships with individuals, business owners and private equity firms.

 A Best Selling Author in 5 Categories, Ken has recently been featured on WLS, FOX, CBS, A&E, Forbes and most recently on the Biography Channel.
 Their portfolio of 700 revenue generating websites are viewed almost 200 Million times each year.
 After doubling revenues 6 years in a row, in 2013, 2015, and now again in 2016, Ken’s 23-year old company was ranked in Inc. Magazine as one of the 1,000 Fastest Growing U.S. Companies.